griestopf/Fusee.Tutorial/Tutorial04/README.md

 Instead of first calculating the angle and then invent some function as above we can directly use the [dot product] (https://en.wikipedia.org/wiki/Dot_product) between the two vectors.
 If the two vectors both have have lenght 1 (if they are normalized) then the dot product yields the cosine of the angle and that's pretty much what we want: A value that's 1 if the angle is 0 and that's 0 if the angle is 90° or bigger.
 So in a first step we directly want to use the result of the dot product between the normal vector and the light direction as the red, green and blue intensity of the resulting color.
-Thus we need to change our pixel shader code like so:
+Thus we need to change our pixel shader code to look like this:

 ```C#
 	private const string _pixelShader = @"